richardo2016/fib-typify/README.md

 ### `tsconfig.json`

-Start from `0.4.0`, `compilerOptions` from `CWD/tsconfig.json` would overwrite internal default compilerOptions.
+Start from `0.4.0`, `compilerOptions` from `CWD/tsconfig.json` would overwrite built-in default compilerOptions.

 ### priority of overwriting